murdinc/crusher/README.md

 Running a Spec against a server looks a little like this:

-1. Install all required packages from the spec and all of its requires specs
+1. Install all required packages from the spec and all of its required specs
 2. Transfer/Copy all of the config and content files of the spec and its required specs
-3. Run post-config commands of the spec and its requires specs
+3. Run post-config commands of the spec and its required specs

 ## Hello World Example:
 This example spec installs nginx and php5-fpm, and serves "Hello World!" from port 80.